rgaucin/election-analysis/README.md

 ## Project Overview

-A Colorado Board of Elections employee has given the following tasks to be completed in an election audit of a recent congressional election.
+A Colorado Board of Elections employee has given the following tasks to be completed in an audit of a recent congressional election.

 1. Calculate the total number of votes cast.
 2. Get complete lists of candidates who received votes and counties that participated in the election.